 NetVault cannot start if the PostgreSQL database that is used to store the system data does not start.
 To correct this issue, start the Task Manager, and click Show processes from all users.
-You can see multiple instances of postgres32.exe, select any instance of this process, and click End Process.
+You can see multiple instances of postgres32.exe running on the system.
+To remove all instances of postgres32.exe, select any instance of this process, and click End Process.
 Start the NetVault Service.